Varun-Patkar/ChromePilot/README.md

 ## Usage

+1. **Start Ollama** with CORS enabled (see Prerequisites)
-1. Click the ChromePilot icon in your Chrome toolbar to open the sidebar
+2. **Click the ChromePilot icon** in your Chrome toolbar to open the sidebar
-2. The extension will automatically:
+3. The extension will automatically:
    - Capture a screenshot of the current tab
-   - Extract the visible HTML structure
+   - Extract the complete HTML structure (not just visible area)
    - Send both to the AI model
-3. Ask questions about the page or request help navigating
-4. View the AI's thinking process by clicking the "Thinking..." section
+4. **Ask questions** about the page:
+   - "What is this page about?"
+   - "Where can I find the filters?"
+   - "What options are available on this form?"
+   - "Explain what I'm looking at"
+5. **View reasoning**: Click "View Reasoning" to see the AI's step-by-step thinking
+6. **Follow-up questions**: Ask related questions - the AI remembers the last 2 exchanges
+7. **Toggle context**: Use the switches to enable/disable screenshot or HTML context
-5. Click the reset button to start a new conversation
+8. **Reset**: Click the reset button to start a fresh conversation

 ## Technical Details